 Required textbooks (new, used and rentals) and supplies may be purchased at the bookstore, as well as gift items, clothing, etc. Online ordering is available.
 Follett's offers price matching on books and has a textbook buy-back service throughout the school year.
+It is recommended that students purchase their books online and either note on their order they would like to pick the books up on campus or have them shipped directly to the student.
+Financial aid may be used to both purchase books and materials and to pay the shipping costs.

-A student's printed class schedule and a photo ID are required when purchasing textbooks on-campus.
+A student's printed class schedule and a photo ID are required when purchasing textbooks on campus.